Jack-McG496/data-engineering-portfolio/README.md

 # Data Engineering Portfolio - Jack McGrath

 ## About Me
-Data Engineer with a deep background in banking IT, certification in Python, pragmatic experience in SQL, and professionally help build and maintain multiple applications, personally built reliable ETL pipelines using real-world data.
+Data Engineer with deep knowledge in banking IT, certification in Python, pragmatic experience in SQL, and professionally helped build and maintain a wide variety of applications, personally built reliable ETL pipelines and cloud ready quantitive research workflows using real-world data.

 ## Core Skills
 - Python (Pandas, numpy)